davidals/autotune-extension/README.md

 ## Development Process

-This project was developed using Cursor AI Agent, an AI-powered development environment.
-The development process followed these principles:

-- Most of the code was written with the assistance of Cursor AI Agent
-- Commits marked with `no-vibes` indicate code that was written independently by a human developer without AI assistance
+This extension was developed using Cursor AI Agent in YOLO mode, which means rapid development with AI assistance.
+All content and code was written via Cursor AI Agent, except for commits marked with `no-vibes` which indicate code written independently by a human.

+The development process follows:
+- AI-assisted development using Cursor's YOLO mode for rapid prototyping
-- The project follows test-driven development (TDD) practices
+- Test-driven development (TDD) practices
-- All code changes are thoroughly tested before being committed
+- Thorough testing before committing code
+- Clear distinction between AI-generated and human-written code through commit messages

 ## Contributing